 The cooling of the case is a crucial requirement, especially with high-speed Intel Pentium 4, Intel Core 2 Duo, Intel Core 2 Quad and AMD Athlon 64 x2 dual-core and AMD Phenom quad-core processors.

 In any case, always remember to check from the manufacturer's website what level of cooling and power supply is required for a OEM (Original Equipment Manufacturer) processor before you buy it.
 An OEM processor is supported by the vendor instead of the manufacturer.
 If it is faulty, you return it to the vendor, not the manufacturer.
 An OEM processor is usually sold on its own.
 If so, you would have to buy a cooling unit for it.
 The boxed, retail product comes with a heatsink and fan unit.
-Note that Intel does not allow retailers to sell its processors on an OEM basis; AMD does.
+OEM CPUs from both AMD and Intel are available.
+Previously only AMD used to make them available to vendors.
 The product will always be labelled as an OEM product.

 Heat dissipation occurs most rapidly when there is a large temperature difference between the heatsink and surrounding air.
 It is pointless to invest in a good cooling unit and then allow heat to build up in the case.